MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 spack external find
 ~~~~~~

-If you are using a system where `gfortran` v10 is installed, some packages like
+If you are using a system where `gfortran` 10 or 11 is installed, some packages like
-`openmpi` will not compile on macOS.
-You can check this by running
+`openblas` and `mumps` may not compile, especially on macOS.
+You can check this by running:
 ~~~~~
 gfortran -v
 ~~~~~